A new style of exploration, placing value on emotions

 Expand your horizons and visit the Basque Country at least once.
 You’ll leave with a spirit of fun and celebration that lasts a lifetime.

 Food serves as a cultural catalyst of sorts that ties Basque Country to its neighboring regions, providing a social nexus where the multiculturalism inherent to travelers is welcomed.
 The Basque people are a sharing people, providing guests with not only the comfort of hearty rustic food but the benevolent spirit of company.

 Basques like to cook, and they know how to eat well.
-Pintxos is its own a unique and separate entity.
-Instead of an ir de tapas, you enjoy a night of txikiteo, a Basque version of a tapas crawl.
+Pintxos is in its own a unique and separate entity.
+Instead of an ir de tapas, you enjoy a night of pintxos y txikiteo, a Basque version of a tapas crawl.

 Introduce your appetite to the bounty of the daily fish catch, partake in the mounds of fresh sole, cod fish, merluza, and the river-borne angulas, immature eels commonly prepared with garlic, hot chili and rich locally pressed olive oil.
-Bilbao, despite its almost one million inhabitants and urbane environs.
 Dishes such as gâteau Basque, marmitako, txangurro and txuleta are ubiquitous throughout the region, as does the use of rarified ingredients, or offal, such as cerebro de ternera, riñones and hígado.
 Rustic fare defines the majority of Basque cuisine — until you reach the stars.